 2. Arguments for paying for chores

 The main advantage of paying for chores is teaching kids that you have to ‘earn’ money, and that it doesn’t grow on trees.
 It’s a great lesson to prepare kids for the real world and can help instil a sense of pride and confidence if they manage to save a lot of money by working hard for it.

-We hear tonnes of stories of how much more children appreciate their new toys, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking the garden – and it’s great to see that sense of accomplishment.
+We hear tons of stories of how much more children appreciate their new toys, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking the garden – and it’s great to see that sense of accomplishment.
 Ultimately, if you can make that connection between earning, saving and then spending, that’s a really powerful lesson.

 There’s also the undeniable truth that kids (well all of us really) respond pretty well to incentives, so dangling the carrot of cash can genuinely help you get the chores done around the house a lot quicker, and potentially with a lot less nagging too!

 The key argument against paying for chores is that kids should do their chores around the house regardless.
 We, as adults, don’t get paid to hoover the house, so why should our kids, and it sets unrealistic expectations for later in life.
 Children should grow up knowing that wherever they live, they need to ‘pull their weight’ and do their bit for the upkeep of the house.

 There’s also the potentially unfortunate side effect of instilling the idea that you only need to work if you’re being paid.
 We have heard stories of kids politely declining to take the bins out because they’ve already got enough money and don’t need to earn any more, thank you very much – definitely something to avoid!